usnistgov/oar-build/oar-build/README.md

 The contents of this directory originate from [the oar-build repository](https://github.com/usnistgov/oar-build).
-It contains tools for building an OAR package.  integration of these tools into an OAR package starts by copying the contents of the oar-build repository into the `oar-build` directory at the top level of the OAR package's repository directory.
+It contains tools for building an OAR package.
+Integration of these tools into an OAR package starts by copying the contents of the oar-build repository into the `oar-build` directory at the top level of the OAR package's repository directory.

-OAR packages use several different languages (e.g. Java, Javascript, Python) and, consequently, different build systems (`maven`, `npm`, python's `distuils` ) to implement the package's capabilities.
+OAR packages use several different languages (e.g. Java, Javascript, Python) to implement the package's capabilities and, consequently, different build systems (`maven`, `npm`, python's `distuils` ) create the packages products.
 The oar-build framework wraps around the native build framework(s) and uses docker to build the package's deployable products, thereby eliminating the need to preinstall the package's software prerequisites, including its build system.
 This streamlines the build process for deployment purposes and provides a single command for building that works across all the OAR packages and the native frameworks it uses.

 (When building for development purposes, the developer would use the native build tool directly; thus, in this case, the build tool must be